Wild Rye Freel Review

 Mountain biking is fun so why can't the shorts be fun, too?
 Wild Rye is a woman-owned company that is making full-featured mountain bike shorts in snazzy patterns that look great and perform well on the bike.

-What is most notable about the Wild Rye Freel is the patterns and colors which stand out from the crowd (manufacturers, at least recently, seem to think that the only color in the world besides black is teal), making it our top pick for style.
+What is most notable about the Wild Rye Freel is the patterns and colors which stand out from the crowd, making it our top pick for style.
 However this short is no slouch on the bike, with 4-way stretch, excellent pocket placement, and longer inseam making this a mighty fine technical riding short for all your mountain bike adventures.

 Fit and Comfort